miniSat/Minisat-documentation/chapter_1/minisat_installation.md

 ```

 #### Installation
-Minisat uses Python3 and Django web framework so we need to install it.
-It is recommended to use python3 virtual environment.
-To create python3 virtual environment
+Minisat uses Django web framework which can be installed in  Python 3 virtual environment.
+To create Python 3 virtual environment
 ```sh
 python3 -m venv <environment_name>
 ```